Rayonier Mill cleanup

 We are working toward a safer, cleaner waterfront and harbor in Port Angeles with the Rayonier Mill cleanup.
 It is a complex project with a long history, and one of several cleanup projects near Port Angeles Harbor.

-Techniques for making wood pulp, which were standard at the time and are now outdated, polluted the area on and near the former mill.
+Techniques for making wood pulp, which were standard at the time, polluted the area on and near the former mill.
 Rayonier A.M.
 Properties LLC (Rayonier) is working under our oversight to characterize and clean up that contamination.

 Along with Rayonier, we work with tribal representatives and many stakeholders to move cleanup forward in a way that considers the larger Port Angeles community.